OpenStackOnRaPi/ostackinstall/README.md

 systemctl restart systemd-networkd
 ```

-After completing the above, there will be VLAN with VLAN ID 101 activated in your network and ready for use by a VLAN provider network.
+After completing the above steps, VLANs 101, 102 and 103 will be activated in the OpenStack infrastructure, ready for VLAN provider networks to be built on top of them.

 #### 7.i.c Setting additional VLAN for flat network